JessWinn/Houndshark-Mitogenomics/README.md

 ```
 cat *.gb > winn_2023.gb.
 ```
-[^4]: GenBank files and accession number lists for our dataset are in the folder "Sequence Alignment and concatenation".
+[^4]: GenBank files and accession number lists for our dataset are in the folder "2_Galeomorphii mitogenome sequences".

 ### STEP 4.2: Gene region extractions